sadaiyer/kubernetes/ckad-exercises.md

 </details>

 # Custom namespace and deployment in the namespace, scheduling on the master node
-## Create a namespace "development" and then create deployment,ngind-deploy, using image:nginx to run on the master in the namespace development
+## Create a namespace "development" and then create deployment,nginx-deploy, using image:nginx to run on the master in the namespace development
 ### Note

 <details><summary>show</summary>